 People who know Joel well, will be quick to reminisce about his adventures of 22 years in New York City, residing in his (entire) top floor Central Park South Penthouse, complete with elevator opening right into the apartment.
 This was certainly enhanced and complimented (or complicated) by Joel becoming the only "Bachelor of the Month" to ever appear twice in Cosmopolitan Magazine (resulting in over 4,000 letters).
 His legendary New Year's Eve parties always included a very eclectic and achievement driven group of people from all walks of life.

 Again, through a series of events, Joel Diamond found himself living in California having bought his first home in Tarzana and thereafter, selling it to Oscar winner Jamie Foxx, who he still maintains a friendship with.

-Joel is divorced and resides with his 16 year-old daughter, Briana, and his two black German Shepherds in his gated estate nestled in the hills of Calabasas, CA with such neighbors as Will Smith, James Horner (composer of "Titanic"), Brandy, Marla Maples, Stevie Wonder, and most recently, Britney Spears and Justin Beiber-and lest we forget The Kardashians..
+Joel is now remarried to Rebecca Holden and together they reside with their black German Shepherd in their gated estate nestled in the hills of Calabasas, CA with such neighbors as Will Smith, James Horner (composer of "Titanic"), Brandy, Marla Maples, Stevie Wonder, Selena Gomez, and most recently, Britney Spears and Justin Beiber-and lest we forget The Kardashians..

 "I have finally found the delicate balance in life.
 I have waited my life to find my soulmate Rebecca and togethter with my wonderful and extremely talented daughter Briana, we have formed a very cozy and close family unit. * * *